I want to share with you three important legal documents your parents should prepare as they age.

 Continue being sustained with breathing equipment?
 Or to pass away naturally?

-8 year later to this day my wife still asks if she did the right thing by allowing her to pass naturally?
+Almost 10 years later, my wife still asks if she did the right thing by allowing her to pass naturally?

 The advanced medical directive takes the burden off the family.